 Craft Beer and Girl Scout Cookie Pairings

-What really inspired creating this guide was a beer and cookie pairing I attended the other weekend.
+What really inspired creating this guide was a beer and cookie pairing I attended a few years back.
 The Girl Scout cookie and beer pairing was hosted by Circle Brewing, one of my favorite Austin breweries.
 Circle’s staff did a fabulous job matching their beers to all eight of the delicious cookies.
 (Which is why I’ve shared those combinations as well in photos below.)

-But since Circle beers are not available nationwide, I’ve also listed more options.
+But since Circle beers are not available nationwide, I’ve also listed more options that are more general style.
+Each to pair with the flavors and textures of each cookie.
 Below, paired with each Girl Scout cookie, are a few different beer styles to fit everyone’s tastes.
-Plus, for those of us here in Austin, I’ve also listed a local pick that’s fun, unique, and maybe a little weird…

 Thin Mints are one of the top selling cookies in the world, and you might not even know that they’re actually vegan!
 The world-famous cookies are pretty straightforward: crisp, chocolaty wafers, covered in a thin layer of dark chocolate made with all natural peppermint oil.